aleksejcupic/SchoolVsSchoolTrivia/README.md

 - Improve the UI with animations and sound effects.

 ---
-used to be called SchoolVsSchoolTrivia
+*Repo used to be called SchoolVsSchoolTrivia*